Annandale NSW Australia -33.8814; 151.1707

 Continuing along Trafalgar St, you will pass some graceful victorian homes one of which has been converted into the WatBuddharangsee-Budhist Temple.
 Across the road is St Brendan's Primary School.

-Crossing over Collins St and Continuing along Trafalgar st, there is a stretch of well maintained victorian terraces and you will pass the old Masonic Temple, now an Art Gallery.
+Crossing over Collins St and Continuing along Trafalgar Street, there is a stretch of well maintained victorian terraces and you will pass the old Masonic Temple, now an Art Gallery - in the late 19th Century the Methodist School Hall.
 Where Trafalgar St meets Booth st, the large building was once a Kodak factory.
+Prior to that it was the site of the Raycophone Factory.
 It has now been converted into apartments.
 There are a few cafes and restaurants along booth st, for those getting peckish.

 Modern Architecture, Aqueduct, Revegetation